nordnet/cordova-universal-links-plugin/README.md

 defines, that when user clicks on any `https://example.com` link - `ul_myExampleEvent` is dispatched to the JavaScript side.
 You can subscribe to it and act properly.
 More details regarding event handling can be found [below](#application-launch-handling).

 #### path
 In `<path />` tag you define which paths for the given host you want to support.
-If no `<path />` is set - then we want to handle all host links.
-If paths are defined - then application will handle only links with those paths.
+If no `<path />` is set - then we want to handle all of them.
+If paths are defined - then application will process only those links.

-There are two supported attributes:
+Supported attributes are:
 - `url` - path component of the url; should be relative to the host name. **This is a required attribute.**
-- `event` - name of the event that is dispatched on JavaScript side when application is launched from the link with the given hostname and path.
+- `event` - name of the event that is send to JavaScript when application is launched from the link with the given hostname and path.
 If not set - `ul_didLaunchAppFromLink` event name is used.

 For example,